Apple Pay Suica Guide

 Support Tips and Troubleshooting

-Beware the Apple Pay ‘ding’ notification
+Beware the Apple Pay ‘ding’

-Express Transit Mode is great, but beware of the Apple Pay ‘ding’ sound notification, especially when using it outside of the transit gate for payments.
-The Apple Pay ‘ding’ notification is nice but also deceiving.
-Users think it means that the payment is done.
+Express Transit Mode is great, but beware of the Apple Pay ‘ding’ sound notification, especially when using it for non-transit payments.
+The Apple Pay ‘ding’ can be deceiving: users think it means the payment is done.
 It does not.
-The Apple Pay ‘ding’ and displayed check mark only means, ‘iPhone has done its part of the transaction, now it is waiting for the reader to complete it.’
-Completing the transaction can take a second depending on the type of reader and payment system.
-Unfortunately Apple Pay users mistakenly assume iPhone is done and pull away too soon, resulting in a payment error.
+The Apple Pay ‘ding’ and displayed check mark only means, ‘iPhone has sent its part of the transaction to the reader’.
+The truth lies with the reader terminal and a complete ‘all clear’ transaction reader beep is the real notification.
+Apple Pay users mistakenly assume the ding means all done and pull away too soon resulting in a payment error: keep your device still until the payment reader sounds an ‘all complete’ notification.

-Mobile Suica Support Portal (Japanese)
+Mobile Suica Support Portal

 Apple Support